Life Is A Juggle

 - Purpose – This is our work.
-The work we do that fulfills us and that hopefully contributes to the world and our fellow man in some way.
+The work we do fulfills us, and that hopefully contributes to the world and our fellow man in some way.

 - Faith – Human beings have to believe in something.
-What you believe is yours, but for all men, it is as fundamental to life as oxygen.
+What you think is yours is as fundamental to life as oxygen for all men.

-As the quote above suggests, it’s health, family and faith that needs constant “judging” and upkeep.
-If you are to drop one of these, in some way, you are likely to suffer long term damage.
+As the quote above suggests, health, family, and faith need constant “judging” and upkeep.
+If you are to drop one of these, in some way, you are likely to suffer long-term damage.

-Work and purpose is more free flowing.
-It is always changing.
-Sometimes we wax and sometimes we wane, and of many of us, we are constantly figuring it out.
+Work and purpose are more free-flowing.
+It is constantly changing.
+Sometimes we wax and wane; many continually figure it out.

-The thing about the our work and purpose is, it can’t be fully fulfilled if the other aspects of your life are not in check.
+Our work and purpose can’t be fully fulfilled if the other aspects of our life are not in check.

-Every ounce of strain in your relationships or health will inflict strain on your work.
+Every ounce of strain on your relationships or health will inflict stress on your work.

-(This is a reason I make 8 hours of sleep a night a priority no matter what.)
+(This is why I prioritize 8 hours of sleep a night no matter what.)

 Nutrition and exercise are fundamental to health.
 We all know this.
-But most people don’t realize how much they affect mental health as well, which in turn, affects your work and purpose.
+But most people don’t realize how much they affect mental health, which affects your work and purpose.

 This is one of the reasons Wild Foods was founded.
-I believe in the importance of food and nutrition in how they are so closely tied to human health and happiness.
+I believe in the importance of food and nutrition and how they are closely tied to human health and happiness.
 To put it simply, we don’t take these things lightly!

 Everything comes with a price, especially tangible success.